ABoBo555/UPI_Data_Analysis/README.md

 > Run this file run.py

-This will load data and visualize your transaction data 📈 Then, you can see the graphs and charts saved in 'Saved_charts'
+This will load data and visualize your transaction data 📈 Then, you can see the graphs and charts saved in a new generated'Saved_charts' folder.

 ---